jckarter/clay/doc/language-reference.md

     # Grammar
     Unpack -> ".."
 Expression

-The unpack operator evaluates its operand in [multiple value context](#multiplevalueexpressions), allowing a multiple-value expression to be interpolated into a context that normally expects a single expression.
+The unpack operator evaluates its operand in [multiple value context](#multiplevalueexpressions), allowing a multiple-value expression to be interpolated.

     // Example
     twoThroughFour() = 2, 3, 4;